Home Remodeling and Design Blog

 Converting your deck into a sunroom is one of the best ways to create additional living space in your home.
 With a three-season or four-season room, you can enjoy a versatile area filled with natural light, without worrying about the weather.

-A new sunroom gives you and your family an indoor-outdoor living area that's protected from bugs, wind, and rain.
-With proper heating and cooling, the space stays comfortable even through big temperature swings.
-On top of that, a well-designed sunroom increases both your livable square footage and your home’s resale value.
+A new sunroom gives you and your family an indoor-outdoor living area that’s protected from bugs, wind, and rain.
+With proper heating and cooling, the space stays comfortable even through big temperature swings, making it perfect for year round enjoyment.
+On top of that, a well-designed sunroom increases both your livable square footage and your home’s resale value, boosting your overall home value.
+A sunroom provides even more curb appeal than a deck by adding year-round usability and visual interest.
+Converting a deck to a sunroom is a cost effective way to add additional living space and save money compared to building a new addition.
+The potential return on investment for a sunroom is estimated at 49%, making it a financially appealing addition and worth installing for many homeowners.
+When planning your sunroom, be sure to choose a design that complements your home's style for a cohesive look.

 In this post, I’ll break down what goes into a sunroom conversion, what can go wrong when it’s done poorly, and how to find the right remodeler to deliver your project on spec, on time, and on budget.